-Assistant Professor Britney McIlvaine gives her students hands on experience in her Forensic Anthropology course.
+Assistant Professor Britney Kyle gives her students hands on experience in her Forensic Anthropology course.
 Watch an informational video and read more about the class here!

 Forensic Anthropology student Nicole Arizmendi identifies a human skeleton by matching it to it's dental records.